ItsDeidara/CommunityController/README.md

 ## Is there a discussion thread or anywhere that I can go for support, or to share my work?
 Of course there is!
 You can find a [gbatemp thread for this bot here](https://gbatemp.net/threads/communitycontroller-pro-controller-python-bot.528158/)

+## Known bugs
+1. Serial Connection Randomly Closes and will not reopen.
+A dirty fix is to start the main.py file with a looping shell script like I did in CommunityController
+2. The left thumbstick is not completly centered.
+This is fine in most cases but it will cause some oddities in some games.
+Such as not being able to navigate the map in Breath of the Wild, and not allowing you to Warp in Super Mario Odyssey.
+In some games it may even make the character Drift forward however I have only encountered this in the Nintendo Switch version of Fortnite